Retirement App: Feel Close to Family Even If You’re Apart

 Great, great, great-grandchildren can gain a flavour of your life and what made you who you are, and how you may have influenced subsequent members of the family.
 The experiences you gained can be shared and may even provide guidance for difficult times being experienced by later generations.

-7. Having a presence at events in the future
+7. Have a presence at events in the future

 As one grows older, and families live further apart, there will be events that cannot be attended.
 These days there is the hope that a video call can provide a brief link to an event happening far away, if time zones and technology allow.